 Asana has data visualization tools, task management features like sub-tasks, milestones, and Gantt charts, as well as an excellent automation builder.
 Overall, Asana scores 4.3/5 for features.
 Basecamp, on the other hand, has very few tools that allow you to do anything beyond track tasks in a simple manner, achieving just a 1.2/5 for overall features.

 All in all, we believe Asana is the best choice for most companies.
-Considering the gap between Asana and Basecamp in terms of features, you’d expect Basecamp to have a cheaper initial plan – but at $15 per user, per month, it’s significantly more expensive than Asana’s $10.99 per user, per month Premium plan.
+Considering the gap between Asana and Basecamp in terms of features, you’d expect Basecamp to have a cheaper initial plan – but at $15 per user, per month, it’s significantly more expensive than Asana’s $10.99 per user, per month Starter plan.

 If you like simplicity – or you’re a big team with next to no budget – Basecamp is a great choice.
 However, the vast majority of teams and businesses will feel much more satisfied with Asana.